 Think about creating distinct zones within your space, each with a clear purpose:

 - A "Hook" Zone: This is your frontline, the area designed to grab attention with a compelling interactive element.
-An AI photo booth is perfect here because it generates genuine excitement and visually interesting content that naturally draws people in from the aisle.
+An AI photo booth is a strong choice here because it generates genuine excitement and visually interesting content that naturally draws people in from the aisle.

 - A Demo Area: Set aside a specific space for hands-on product demonstrations.
 This should be slightly removed from the main traffic flow to allow for more focused, one-on-one conversations.